turingschool/curriculum/source/topics/performance/caching.markdown

 update.
 So, to fix that, instead of removing the cache, we need to update it with the new value.
 To do that:

-1. We need to keep track of which calculation goes with which key, and upate accordingly.
+1. We need to keep track of which calculation goes with which key, and update accordingly.
 2. We need to know which calculations depend on each other.
-For example, the total words calculation relies on both `Article`s and `Comments`, but the most popular article calculation only worries about `Article`s.
+For example, the total words calculation relies on both `Article`s and `Comment`s, but the most popular article calculation only worries about `Article`s.

 Caching is hard.